QasimJaffry/ShoppingList-Project/README.md

 # ShoppingList-Project

+A simple website which deals with add, delete and get items along with user login/register.

-Developed using React, Redux for state management, ReactStrap for styling, Node and Express for back-end
+Developed using React, Redux for state management, ReactStrap for styling, MongoDB for database, Node and Express for back-end and JWT authentication services for user register and login.